fattard/xFF/README.md

 ## Core Status ##
 ## [GB Emulation Status](GB_Status.md) ##
 Game Boy core emulation.
 Initially, only the classic emulation will be supported.
-The current release build (v0.0.4) is able to run TestROMS, such as [Blargg\'s individual cpu\_intrs](http://gbdev.gg8.se/files/roms/blargg-gb-tests/), and also some [mooneye-gb tests](https://gekkio.fi/files/mooneye-gb/latest/), and also commercial games that do not use mappers (such as MBC1 or MBC3, aka.
-"ROM ONLY" 32KB files).
+The current release build (v0.0.5) is able to run TestROMS, such as [Blargg's individual cpu\_intrs](http://gbdev.gg8.se/files/roms/blargg-gb-tests/), some
+[mooneye-gb tests](https://gekkio.fi/files/mooneye-gb/latest/), and also commercial games that do not use mappers (such as MBC1 or MBC3).
+Those supported ROMs are also known as "ROM ONLY" 32KB files.
 Remember to check the [status page](GB_Status.md) for information on what is supported or not.
 <br>
 <br>
-Below is a montage of 3 games running:
+Below is a montage of 6 games running:
 <br>
 ![First Games](sshots/GB/first_games.png)
 <br>